bonfotieno/spring-security-app/README.md

 # spring-security-app
-Covers all aspects in spring security
+Covers all aspects in spring security.
+Each commit has a different implementation of a security feature, just checkout to each.